Charles Wesley: Early life

 Charles Wesley was the 18th child of Susanna Wesley and Samuel Wesley.
 He was born in Epworth, Lincolnshire, England, where his father was rector.
 In 1716, at the age of eight, he entered Westminster School, where his brother Samuel was usher.
 He was selected as King's Scholar in 1721 and head boy in 1725–26, before matriculating at Christ Church, Oxford.

 At Oxford, Wesley formed a prayer group among his fellow students in 1727; his elder brother, John, joined in 1729, soon becoming its leader and moulding it in line with his own convictions.
 They focused on studying the Bible and living a holy life.
 Other students mocked them, saying they were the "Holy Club", "Sacramentarians", and "the Methodists", being methodical and exceptionally detailed in their Bible study, opinions and disciplined lifestyle.
-The Wesleys' future colleague, George Whitefield. joined the group.
+The Wesleys' future colleague, George Whitefield, joined the group later.
 Wesley tutored while studying; he graduated in 1732 with a master's degree in classical languages and literature.
 He followed his father and brothers into Anglican orders, being ordained as a priest in September 1735.
 That same year his father died.

 Voyage to America

 On 14 October 1735, Wesley and his brother John sailed on The Simmonds from Gravesend, Kent, for Savannah in the Georgia colony of British America at the request of the governor, James Oglethorpe.
 Wesley was appointed Secretary of Indian Affairs and while John remained in Savannah, Wesley went as chaplain to the garrison and colony at nearby Fort Frederica, St. Simon's Island, arriving there on 9 March 1736 according to his journal entry.
 Matters did not turn out well, and he was largely rejected by the settlers.
 In July 1736, Wesley was commissioned to England as the bearer of dispatches to the trustees of the colony.
-On 16 August 1736, he sailed from Charleston, South Carolina, never to return to the Georgia colony.
+On 16 August 1736, he sailed from Charleston, South Carolina, never to return to the Georgia colony although he contemplated a return if he recovered from health issues.